supersrh/PHD_Thesis/README.md

 # PHD_thesis
-New methods for three-dimensional reconstruction in the transmission electron microscope
+Tile: New methods for three-dimensional reconstruction in the transmission electron microscope
+Keywords: Electron Microscopy; Electron Tomography; Missing Wedge; Neural Network; Depth of Field